deminy/couchbase-issues/issue-7/README.md

 After connecting to Couchbase server using PHP SDK v4, unexpected warning messages are generated when performing an operation.

+The issue has been reported to Couchbase (issue [couchbase/couchbase-php-client#220](https://github.com/couchbase/couchbase-php-client/issues/220)).

 ## Steps to Reproduce

 ### 1. Start the Docker Containers